Begin Main Content Area

 26 miles of trail

-Bike on the Lehigh Gorge Trail which follows 26 miles of the D&L Trail, the foundation of the 165-mile Delaware and Lehigh National Heritage Corridor, within the park.
-Wide tires are recommended.
-Bicycle rentals and shuttle service are available throughout the area.
-The trail is shared by hikers, bikers, and other users.
+Bike on the Lehigh Gorge Trail -- which follows 26 miles of the Delaware and Lehigh (D&L) Trail, the foundation of the 165-mile Delaware and Lehigh National Heritage Corridor -- within the park.

-For planning an adventure along the Lehigh Gorge Rail Trail:
+Planning for Lehigh Gorge Rail Trail:

-• A Lehigh Gorge State Park map (PDF) may be picked up at the Hickory Run State Park Visitor Center and Office, or seasonally is stocked at park access areas.
+• A Lehigh Gorge State Park Map (PDF) may be picked up at the Hickory Run State Park Visitor Center and Office or seasonally is stocked at park access areas.

 • Potable water is available seasonally at the Rockport Access Area.